zgjgwitk/bootstrap-treeview/README.md

 String, class names(s).
 Default: "glyphicon glyphicon-unchecked" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be as an unchecked checkbox, used in conjunction with showCheckbox.

+#### autoParentChecked
+Boolean.
+Default: false

+Whether or not auto-check or auto-uncheck parent/children nodes.

 ## Methods